Classes for expecting and new mothers:

 View my full yoga schedule here.

-During Quarantine, Online classes every Saturday at 2pm, hosted by Usha Veda Yoga
+Saturdays at 12 noon, hosted by Usha Veda Yoga

 Attending a prenatal yoga class is a special experience, distinct from attending open level yoga classes.
 Prenatal yoga addresses the unique needs of your pregnant body, and it's a practice which helps prepare you both mentally and physically for the process of labor.
 Group sessions offer the possibility of meeting women who are going through the same stage in their lives.
 I've been touched over the years to see strong friendships form in my prenatal classes.
 Students learn from each other's stories and experiences as much as they learn from what I have to offer.